 - Missouri offers online voter registration.

 - You should know: Missouri requires that you use a tablet, mobile device, or other touchscreen device to register online to vote.
-Boone County voters will need to click through to the county's separate registration site.
+This is because you will be required to provide a signature during the process.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Your completed voter registration form must contain your Missouri driver's license number.
 Your completed voter registration form must also include the last four digits of your Social Security number.
 If you do not have a driver's license or a Social Security number, please write "NONE" on the form.
 A unique identifying number will be assigned by the State.
 Any electronic media, printouts or mailing labels provided under this section shall not include telephone numbers and Social Security numbers of voters.

 - Box 7 - Choice of Party: Missouri does NOT require that you register with a party to participate in partisan primary elections.